One must really delve deep into the early medieval sancti obscuri before encountering the 6th century Breton saint Budoc of Dol.

 There is another strong tradition that Budoc spent some time in England.
 As he died in 585, this would have been prior to the arrival of St. Augustine and the English mission.
 The tradition places Budoc in the region of Devon around Plymouth.
 He allegedly crossed over to Devon after his time in Ireland.
 Near Plymouth he may have founded a church or monastery, though being in the midst of the pagan Anglo-Saxons, this effort probably failed; there are no place-named associated with him in Plymouth.
 But he has given his name to several places in Pembrokeshire, Cornwall (Budock and Budo Vean for both of which he is patron), and Devon (Saint Budeaux, near Plymouth).
 A church in Oxford and a monastery at Pill are dedicated to his memory.
 Budoc was also honoured in and near Steynton, Pembrokeshire.
 In Brittany there is a cultus but no place-names at Dol, but place-names with no cultus at Cornwall.

 His name is associated with that of Saint Mawes (Maudez, f.d.
 November 18) in both Cornwall and Brittany.
 Budock faces Saint Mawes across Falmouth Harbour in Cornwall, and, curiously, Mawes was abbot of a monastery in Brittany that was close to that of Budoc.
 No doubt they were missionary monks, probably of Welsh origin.
 It is entirely possible that there are two or more saints of this name whose histories have been confused; however, the feasts of Saint Budoc in the Breton and Exeter martyrologies are close enough (one day apart) that they are likely to be the same person.
 Saint Budoc is the patron of Plourin, where his relics are preserved, although Glastonbury claimed to possess some of them.
 Obviously, his birth story suspiciously resembles the tale of Danae and Perseus in Greek mythology.
+This is no argument he did not exist, but it does suggest the details of his life have been significantly marred.
 In St. Budoc, legend and history are so intertwined as to make him one of the most obscure of the obscuri.

 There still exists a Troparion to St. Budoc: